danielaparker/jsoncons/doc/ref/json_filter.md

 #### Accessors

-    json_content_handler& downstream_handler()
+    json_content_handler& destination_handler()
-Returns a reference to the JSON handler that sends json events to downstream handlers.
+Returns a reference to the JSON handler that sends json events to a destination handler.

 ### Examples